 Patagonia is a well-known online store that focuses on providing an accurate and almost touchable point of view to the customer.
-By implementing large images like such, customers can get a grasp of what their product truly looks like.
+By implementing large images like such, customers can grasp what their product indeed looks like.

 This is how you add bold images using WooCommerce:

 First, go to your WordPress Dashboard → Products → Categories, and then hit ‘Upload/Add image”.